gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 Fist of all, I don't want to trigger another _editor war_.
 Everyone can use the editor she prefers and makes her most productive.

-One's editor is the main workhorse for developers and they spend many hours per day in it.
+Nevertheless, one's editor is the main workhorse for developers who spend many hours per day in it.
 Thus a good editor is essential.
 For me a good editor must be able to run inside the shell, so I don't need to switch between applications during my work session.
 Besides that, an editor should be fast.
 Contemporary editors should offer an instant experience opening and changing files.
 If you want to go down the rabbit whole, you can also start configuring your editor to your needs.
 My **opinionated** editor recommendations are:

 #### [Emacs](https://www.gnu.org/software/emacs/)

 My favorite editor.
-I used it for almost everything: programming, note taking, visual git user interface, writing etc. It's extremely configurable via [Emacs Lisp](https://www.gnu.org/software/emacs/manual/html_node/eintr/).
+I use it for almost everything: programming, note taking, visual git user interface, writing etc. It's extremely configurable via [Emacs Lisp](https://www.gnu.org/software/emacs/manual/html_node/eintr/).
-Sophisticated, stable plugins exist for every conceivable scenario, for example LSP support, Tree-sitter, Git etc. I use the awesome [Emacs Prelude](https://github.com/bbatsov/prelude) distribution.
+Sophisticated, stable plugins exist for every conceivable scenario, for example LSP support, Tree-sitter, Git etc. I run the awesome [Emacs Prelude](https://github.com/bbatsov/prelude) distribution.
 It builds the foundation for my own modifications.